alvintaas/demo-repo/README.md

 Soft Skills

-Get some familiarity with "scrum" and "agile", they
+Get some familiarity with "scrum" and "agile", they are product development and project management processes that everyone uses.
+If you are a junior and you know at least something about this, it will help you get a leg up.